elizabethcsw/CV/README.md

 #### Healthera Limited (Nov '17 to Present)
 - Full stack developer
 - Covers the frontend and backend in web and mobile development.
-Responsible in building web applications in React and Angular, and extending the API with Node.js, Express, Cassandra and ElasticSearch, supporting more than 8000 users.
-Proficient in Amazon Web Services and Jenkins for continous integration and deployment.
+Responsible in building web applications in React and Angular, and extending the API with Node.js, Express, Cassandra and ElasticSearch, supporting more than 10000 patients daily.
+Proficient in Amazon Web Services and Jenkins for continuous integration and deployment
+- Designed web and mobile app mockups with the product team

 #### Hong Kong Exchanges and Clearing Limited (Jun '16 to Jun '17)
 - Associate at IPO Transactions